Ukrainian Choice: Ideology

-The organization was founded in April 2012 and is noticed to oppose European Union and NATO membership of Ukraine and would prefer Ukraine to join the Eurasian Economic Union instead.
+The organization was founded in April 2012.
+It opposes Ukraine–European Union relations and NATO membership of Ukraine and would prefer Ukraine to join the Eurasian Economic Union instead.
 The group also wants "decentralization of power followed by the transition to a federal structure, while maintaining the territorial integrity and unity of Ukraine".
+The organization argued that the European Union seeks to colonize Ukrainian economy, writing: "So far, the economy of the European Union can only be saved by economic expansion to the East.
+And Ukraine is one of the tasty “dishes” in the eastern economic “menu”."

 Ukrainian Choice also emphasizes Slavic Orthodox values: in July 2013, it organized a conference on the topic "Orthodox-Slavic values – the basics of the civilizational choice of Ukraine", where Vladimir Putin held a speech.
 (Putin is the godfather of Medvedchuk's 2004 born daughter Darina).
+The party promotes religious conservatism such as traditional values on sexual issues, and warns that integration with the West and the European Union would compromise Christianity in Ukraine.